 The Vail Valley is home to a diverse range of culture, art, music, and educational experiences.
 The Vail Valley Foundation is the organization behind so many of the wonderful cultural events in Vail.

-Public art galleries are sprinkled through Vail Village and Lionhead during the summer for everyone to enjoy.
+Public art galleries are sprinkled throughout Vail Village and Lionhead during the summer for everyone to enjoy.
 In Vail during the summer, you’ll experience Art in Public Places.
 Vail events truly top the list of culture in Colorado.

 The Vail Music Festival showcasing four phenomenal orchestras over the summer takes place from late June to early August.
 You can learn more about the Bravo!
 Vail Festival here.